docsforadobe/premiere-plugin-guide/docs/recorders/getting-started.rst

 Try the Sample Recorder Plug-in
 ================================================================================

-Now that you've read the overview of the selector calling sequence above, build the sample re- corder plug-in included with this SDK, and give it a whirl.
+Now that you've read the overview of the selector calling sequence above, build the sample re- corder plugin included with this SDK, and give it a whirl.
 To properly simulate a capture, you'll also need to create an .sdk media file and place it in the proper location.

 1) Build the recorder, importer, and exporter into the plugins directory
 2) Launch Premiere Pro and use the exporter to transcode any media file into the .sdk file format.